ChrisSSocha/ChrisSSocha.github.io/readme.md

 ## My Personal Blog

 This is the source for personal blog.
 It uses [Jekyll](http://jekyllrb.com/) to create static pages, and [SASS](http://sass-lang.com/) for CSS.

-TODO:

-* Finish Java Notes pages
-* Discussion of algorithms and complexity
-* Add redirects for old urls